Mahmood Lodhi

 Mahmood Lodhi (born 1961) is a Pakistani chess player.
-He was awarded the title International Master by FIDE in 1987.
-He is the reigning national champion and has won the national chess championship of his country a record 15 times.
+He was awarded the title International Master by FIDE in 1987 and he has one Grandmaster Norm.
+Being most successful in national chess championship of his country, he has won the championship with a record of 16 times.
 Lodhi won the Asian Senior Chess Championship in the 50+ category in 2015 and 2017.